-- b) If you select EAP-TLS: - (Optional.)
-Enter the anonymous user name for authentication in the Anonymous Identity field. - 2) Enter the user name for authentication in the Identity field. - 3) Leave the MD5 Password field blank. - 4) In the CA Certificates field, click Browse to select the desired CA certificate (\.pem, \.crt, \.cer or \.der) from your local system.
+2) Enter the password for authentication in the MD5 Password field.

+- 1) Enter the user name for authentication in the Identity field. - 2) Leave the MD5 Password field blank. - 3) In the CA Certificates field, click Browse to select the desired CA certificate (.pem, .crt, .cer or .der) from your local system.

-5) In the Device Certificates field, click Browse to select the desired client (\.pem or \.cer) certificate from your local system.
+4) In the Device Certificates field, click Browse to select the desired client (.pem or .cer) certificate from your local system.

-- 6) Click Upload to upload the certificates. - c) If you select EAP-PEAP/MSCHAPv2: - (Optional.)
-Enter the anonymous user name for authentication in the Anonymous Identity field. - 2) Enter the user name for authentication in the Identity field. - 3) Enter the password for authentication in the MD5 Password field. - 4) In the CA Certificates field, click Browse to select the desired CA certificate (\.pem, \.crt, \.cer or \.der) from your local system.
+- 5) Click Upload to upload the certificates. - c) If you select EAP-PEAP/MSCHAPv2: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.

-- 5) Click Upload to upload the certificate. - d) If you select EAP-TTLS/EAP-MSCHAPv2: - (Optional.)
-Enter the anonymous user name for authentication in the Anonymous Identity field. - 2) Enter the user name for authentication in the Identity field. - 3) Enter the password for authentication in the MD5 Password field. - 4) In the CA Certificates field, click Browse to select the desired CA certificate (\.pem, \.crt, \.cer or \.der) from your local system.
+- 4) Click Upload to upload the certificate. - d) If you select EAP-TTLS/EAP-MSCHAPv2: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.

-- 5) Click Upload to upload the certificate. - e) If you select EAP-PEAP/GTC: - 1) (Optional.)
-Enter the anonymous user name for authentication in the Anonymous Identity field. - 2) Enter the user name for authentication in the Identity field. - 3) Enter the password for authentication in the MD5 Password field.
+- 4) Click Upload to upload the certificate. - e) If you select EAP-PEAP/GTC: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.